unikraft/docs/content/en/community/hackathons/sessions/behind-scenes/content/Work-Items_08.-Tutorial:-Arguments-from-Command-Line.md

-We want to configure the helloworld app to receive command line arguments and then print them.
+We want to configure the `helloworld` app to receive command line arguments and then print them.

-For this, the Helloworld application already has a configuration option.
+For this, the `helloworld` application already has a configuration option.
 Configure the application by running

 ```